Amplifying the randomness of weak sources correlated with devices: Analysis of the randomness amplification protocol

 \subsection{Probability of acceptance of the protocol}

 Recall that $a$ denotes the probability of not detecting a contradiction with the correlations of an ideal box when measuring a bad box in a single run.
-Then, the probability of not aborting the protocol, which happens if and only if the correlations in all the runs are compatible with the ideal correlations, is described by the following expression
+Then, the probability of not aborting the protocol, which happens if and only if the correlations in all the runs are compatible with the ideal correlations, is described by the following expression:

-In this scenario, the protocol does not abort, the attack succeeds and the honest parties do not obtain randomness.
 Let us now compute $a$ for the protocol based on the chained inequality.
-Note that, since only one measurement can be performed, the probability that an edge with contradiction is measured is, in case of uniform and independent inputs, as small as $1/n$ and is even smaller in the case of inputs taken from the source.
+Note that, since only one measurement can be performed, the probability that an edge with contradiction is measured is, in case of uniform and independent inputs, as small as $1/n$ and can be even smaller in the case of inputs taken from the source.
 Due to Theorem \ref{thm:ratio},

 so that the probability that an edge with contradiction is measured by Alice and Bob is bounded from below by $p_{\min}\zeta_{\min}/p_{\max}$, which in turn implies that